Overhead view of a carton filled with spotted quail eggs, placed on a light marble surface next to small white blossoms.

 If you’re comfortable with shipping and want to expand beyond your local area, you can sell eating eggs through platforms like Etsy, your own website, or farm-focused marketplaces.
 It’s extra work, but it opens you up to a broader audience.

 High-quality photos, customer reviews, and a strong story make all the difference.
-I’ve found that sharing my daily quail routines on Instagram and offering recipe cards has helped build trust—and sales.
+I’ve found that sharing my daily quail routines on Instagram and offering recipe cards has helped build trust (and sales).

 Selling Fertile Quail Eggs for Hatching